noErrdev/python-chatops-incident-mplatform/docs/content/alertmanager.md

 IMPulse's [route](config_file.md#route) is similar to Alertmanager's, but simpler.

-When using IMPulse as the only one incident manager, you can move full your Alertmanager's [`route`](https://prometheus.io/docs/alerting/latest/configuration/#route) block from `alertmanager.yml` to `impulse.yml`.
-Don't forget to remove all unused instructions and replcae all `receiver` instrustions with `chain` and `channel`.
-Fill it correctly.
+When using IMPulse as the only one incident manager, you can move the entire Alertmanager's [`route`](https://prometheus.io/docs/alerting/latest/configuration/#route) block from `alertmanager.yml` to `impulse.yml`.
+Don't forget to remove all unused fields and replace all `receiver` entries with `chain` and `channel`.
+Fill them in correctly.

 Details [here](config_file.md#route).